owncloud/moodle-repository_ocis/README.md

 3. **Controlled Link**: (Create an access controlled link to the file) For this to work a special oCIS account needs to be connected to Moodle that will be used as a System account.
 If the user selects the "Controlled Link" option, the file will first be copied to a Moodle specific folder in oCIS, then shared to the System account and Moodle will access it through the System account.

-### 3. Limiting linking possibilities to a single folder (root jail)

-The moodle administrator is able to name a folder to limit every user to only be able to link files from a folder with that specific name inside her/his personal space to Moodle.
-This named folder will effectively become a root jail for any linking operations with moodle.
-The user will be able to use any file from that folder or any sub-folder below the root jail.

 ## Installation

 1. Install [ocis](https://doc.owncloud.com/ocis/next/quickguide/quickguide.html)